pshivch/disney-ai-dynamic-collab/README.md

 - **Disney AI: Dynamic Collaboration** → *Game Theory Orchestration (CH Pillar)*
   - Focus: negotiation + collaboration across agents.

-✨ Together, they form twin anchors in the Carnegie Hall framework — showing how polyglot AI pipelines can encode both **authenticity** and **collaboration**.
+✨ Together, they form twin anchors in the Carnegie Hall framework — showing how polyglot AI pipelines can encode both authenticity and collaboration.

+✨ Part of the Carnegie Hall polyglot orchestration suite (see Warner AI, Sony Duelist AI, Apple Prestige Tech AI, Boeing RPA Ops, NASA Orbital Symphony).
+Each repo acts as a chapter in the larger orchestration story.

 ---